dldc-packages/chemin/README.md

 > Split a pathname and prevent empty parts

-Accepts a string and returns an array od strings.
+Accepts a string and returns an array of strings.

 ```ts
 splitPathname('/admin/user/5'); // ['admin', 'user', '5']